Friz-zy/pyspaces/docs/pyspaces/cloning.md

     Create a child process in new namespace(s);
 allow UID and GID mappings to be specified when creating a user namespace.

+    Raises:

+    * OSError: can not execute glibc.clone function

 - **child** (self)